-Summary of Objections The Council's response to the objections Summary of Objections The Council's response to the objections 7.
-Relocate Ysgol Talwrn (thus increasing capacity) to a new building on the outskirts of Llangefni in order to alleviate pressure with regard to Llangefni schools being over capacity.
-8. Address the current and projected maintenance costs at Ysgol Talwrn.
-9. Federate Ysgol Talwrn and Ysgol Llanbedrgoch and extend Ysgol Y Graig. (federation) 10.
-Bring Ysgol Talwrn to 21st Century standards, and federate with Ysgol Llanbedrgoch and Ysgol Bodffordd 11.
-Keep all schools in Llangefni open, and invest to bring them up to 21st Century standards.
+Summary of Objections The Council's response to the objections Summary of Objections Relocate Ysgol Talwrn (thus increasing capacity) to a new building on the outskirts of Llangefni in order to alleviate pressure with regard to Llangefni schools being over capacity.
+Address the current and projected maintenance costs at Ysgol Talwrn.
+Federate Ysgol Talwrn and Ysgol Llanbedrgoch and extend Ysgol Y Graig. (federation) Bring Ysgol Talwrn to 21st Century standards, and federate with Ysgol Llanbedrgoch and Ysgol Bodffordd Keep all schools in Llangefni open, and invest to bring them up to 21st Century standards.
 Consider options regarding federating at a later date.
-12. Open an all-age (multi-site) school in Llangefni to take pupils from Ysgol Gyfun Llangefni, Ysgol Y Graig and Ysgol Corn Hir.
+Open an all-age (multi-site) school in Llangefni to take pupils from Ysgol Gyfun Llangefni, Ysgol Y Graig and Ysgol Corn Hir.
 However, as listed in the consultation document in table 5.2.11, the disadvantages of these outweighed the advantages.
 Even so, the Authority is not prejudiced against federation, it has a federation in place at Ysgol Goronwy Owen and Ysgol Moelfre.
 This federation began operating in January 2020.
 This demonstrates the Authority's willingness to form federations, in this case the Gwêl y Glannau federation.
-Federating Ysgol Talwrn with any other school only partially meets the challenges faced by Ysgol Talwrn, namely: 1.
-Pupil numbers - it does not address the need to provide sufficient places at Ysgol Y Graig 2.
-Insufficient space to present the Curriculum for Wales (CfW) in the mid/long-term - it would remain unchanged as a result of federating 3.
-Cost per pupil - very small savings would mean that the cost per pupil would continue to be higher than the average for Anglesey primary schools 4.
-School building - it has current and projected maintenance costs of £447,500 (2020) and a condition grade of B (Satisfactory - Performing as it should but showing slight deterioration).
-The Ysgol Talwrn building only partially complies with the requirements expected under the Equality Act 2010 - these would remain unchanged 5.
-Standards - as a small s
+Federating Ysgol Talwrn with any other school only partially meets the challenges faced by Ysgol Talwrn, namely: Pupil numbers - it does not address the need to provide sufficient places at Ysgol Y Graig Insufficient space to present the Curriculum for Wales (CfW) in the mid/long-term - it would remain unchanged as a result of federating Cost per pupil - very small savings would mean that the cost per pupil would continue to be higher than the average for Anglesey primary schools School building - it has current and projected maintenance costs of £447,500 (2020) and a condition grade of B (Satisfactory - Performing as it should but showing slight deterioration).
+The Ysgol Talwrn building only partially compl 7.
+Finance - it is unlikely that any small savings from federating would be sufficient to contribute to the reduction the Council needs to make to its budget Due to the fact that federating Ysgol Talwrn with any other school does would meet the challenges faced by Ysgol Talwrn, it was not considered a realistic option.